Acute lymphoblastic leukemia: Classification

-Historically, prior to 2008, ALL was classified morphologically using the French-American-British (FAB) system that heavily relied on morphological assessment.
+Historically, before 2008, ALL was classified morphologically using the French-American-British (FAB) system that heavily relied on morphological assessment.
 The FAB system takes into account information on size, cytoplasm, nucleoli, basophilia (color of cytoplasm), and vacuolation (bubble-like properties).

 While some clinicians still use the FAB scheme to describe tumor cell appearance, much of this classification has been abandoned because of its limited impact on treatment choice and prognostic value.